mackenziekbrooks/dci102-f18-humanities-data/grading.md

 * Reflection

 ### Participation & Engagement
 In this class we'll engage with unfamiliar technology and concepts in what is hopefully a supportive, inclusive environment.
 I depend on you to be an active, prepared member of this course.
 We have a two hour course block in order to accomodate the hands-on technical work required for your projects, so attendance is essential.
 That being said, you can demonstrate engagement with the course through a variety of means - not just being talkative in class.
+You can earn up to 10 points with the following:

 * Blog posts (1 point each).
 You can write up to 2 posts per unit.
 Topics and due dates can be found on the assignments page.
 * Activities (1 point each).
 You can earn up to 2 points per unit by completing activities begun in class.